waelkarman/bunch-linux-manifests/docs/index.md

 - [auto-update-service](https://github.com/waelkarman/bunch-linux-metalayer/blob/master/recipes-core/bunch-update/bunch-update/bunch-update.sh) (Bash Script)

-##### ZeroMQ
+##### Interprocess comunication
-Services and applications exchanging messages through a flexible and low latency interprocess communication based on [ZeroMQ](https://zeromq.org/).
-This way applications written with any language could exchange rapidly information and work as a single application.
-The interesting aspect of ZMQ is that the message exchanging is based on network protocols that allow any node over the network to be reached even cloud applications for example.
+Services and applications are exchanging messages through a flexible and low latency interprocess communication based on [ZeroMQ](https://zeromq.org/).
+This way applications written with any language could exchange rapidly informations and work as a single application.
+The interesting aspect of ZMQ is that the message exchanging mechanism is based on network protocols and that allows to any node over the network to be reached even nodes not defined on the localhost itself like cloud applications for example. <br>
 For the specific case, the following are the available messaging exchange models:<br/>
 Request–Reply<br/>
 Publish–Subscribe<br/>